opencv/opencv/modules/objdetect/doc/erfilter.rst

 This function implements the grouping algorithm described in [Gomez13].
 Notice that this implementation constrains the results to horizontally-aligned text and latin script (since ERFilter classifiers are trained only for latin script detection).

 The algorithm combines two different clustering techniques in a single parameter-free procedure to detect groups of regions organized as text.
 The maximally meaningful groups are fist detected in several feature spaces, where each feature space is a combination of proximity information (x,y coordinates) and a similarity measure (intensity, color, size, gradient magnitude, etc.), thus providing a set of hypotheses of text groups.
 Evidence Accumulation framework is used to combine all these hypotheses to get the final estimate.
-Each of the resulting groups are finally heuristically validated in order to assest if they form a valid horizontally-aligned text block.
+Each of the resulting groups are finally heuristically validated in order to assess if they form a valid horizontally-aligned text block.